SCHOLARSHIPS

 • each scholarship is awarded after a careful process of assessment and interview, by a panel comprising experienced academic staff of the Law School and a representative of the UQLA.

-Since the UQLA Scholarship programme was established, twelve of these scholarships have been established.
-It is hoped that this number can be expanded to 30 in the longer term.
+Since the UQLA Scholarship programme was established, 21 of these scholarships have been established.

 The scholarships currently comprise: